SAP-samples/btp-terraform-samples/released/dsag/betriebstag2024/exercises/EXERCISE5/README.md

 ## 2. Create a service instance

 In addition to the app subscription, we want to create a service instance of the `alert-notification`service with the plan `standard`.
 We will use the [btp_subaccount_service_instance](https://registry.terraform.io/providers/SAP/btp/latest/docs/resources/subaccount_service_instance) resource to achieve this.
-For the sake of the hands-on exercise, we will cretae the instance in a hard coded way.
+For the sake of the hands-on exercise, we will create the instance in a hard coded way.
 In a real-world scenario, you would use variables to define the service instance.

 ### Step 2.1: Add the service instance configuration